dhansel/ArduinoFDC/README.md

 ## Wiring

-If you don't want to wire your disk drive up manually you can use a shield for Arduino Uno or Mega.
-See the [ArduinoFDC Shields](#arduinofdc-shields) section below.
+If you don't want to wire your disk drive up yourself then you can use a shield for Arduino Uno or Mega.
+See the [ArduinoFDC shields](#arduinofdc-shields) section below.
+The shield plugs into the Arduino and provides a standard 34-pin floppy disk connector.

 The table below shows how to wire the Arduino pins to the 34-pin IDC connector on the floppy drive cable.